mayswind/ezbookkeeping/README.md

 # lab

+## Introduction
-A lightweight account book app hosted by yourself.
+lab is a lightweight account book app hosted by yourself.
+This project is now under construction.